Criminal case opened against FIFA president Gianni Infantino - WHIZ News

 FIFA also revived a statement from Infantino on June 25, when he said: “To meet with the attorney general of Switzerland is perfectly legitimate and it’s perfectly legal.
 It’s no violation of anything.
 On the contrary, it is also part of the fiduciary duties of the president of FIFA.”

+It was their third meeting and had stayed secret when Lauber called a November 2018 news conference to acknowledge the previous two, which had been revealed in the “Football Leaks” series publishing confidential documents in the soccer industry.

+Lauber and Infantino, in meetings brokered by Arnold, had previously met twice — soon after the FIFA presidential election in February 2016.

-Lauber offered to resign on Friday only minutes before a federal court upheld allegations that he lied about a meeting he had with Infantino during a sprawling investigation into soccer corruption.
-It came in response to Lauber’s appeal against being disciplined in March for misconduct.
+On Friday, Lauber offered to resign only minutes before a federal court upheld allegations that he lied about the third meeting — in essence rejecting his appeal of the March ruling.

-The internal disciplinary case against Lauber focused on a meeting he had with Infantino in June 2017 at a hotel in Bern, at which the prosecutor took no notes.
-They later both said they could not recall their discussion at what was their third meeting in a 15-month period.

-“On the basis of general life experience, such a case of collective amnesia is an aberration,” the federal court ruling said last week.
+“On the basis of general life experience, such a case of collective amnesia is an aberration,” the federal court ruling said.

-Infantino became president of FIFA in the fallout from the investigations that erupted around the governing body in 2015.
-Then-FIFA president Sepp Blatter, who had already announced plans to resign in the wake of arrests of dozens of soccer officials, was banned from soccer.
+Infantino became FIFA president in the fallout from the investigations that erupted around the soccer body in 2015.
+Sepp Blatter, who was the FIFA boss at the time and had already announced plans to resign in the wake of arrests of dozens of soccer officials, was banned from the sport.

 Michel Platini, the favorite to succeed Blatter and then serving as UEFA president, was also suspended.